INTMaxMood/git-multiclone/README.md

 ## Description

-**git-multiclone** clone multiple repositories at once!
-This tool provides download selected or all user/stars repositories from Github (from 'Repositories' and 'Stars' pages).
+**Git-multiclone** download multiple repositories at once!
+This tool provides clone selected or all user/stars repositories from Github (from 'Repositories' and 'Stars' pages).

 [![git-multiclone](https://asciinema.org/a/RdBXBXmMCdIW0Wx8LOZiDrSfV.png)](https://asciinema.org/a/RdBXBXmMCdIW0Wx8LOZiDrSfV)